IGBB/PAST/index.md

 ## Installation

 PAST requires R > 3.5.
-R can be downloaded from [here](https://rstudio.com/products/rstudio/).
-Users who are unfamiliar with R are encouraged to use [RStudio](https://rstudio.com/products/rstudio/).
+R can be downloaded from [here](https://www.r-project.org/).
+R can often be installed via package manager on Linux.
+Users who are unfamiliar with R are encouraged to use [RStudio](https://rstudio.com/products/rstudio/) to run the following commands.
 Once R is installed, PAST can be installed from [Bioconductor](https://bioconductor.org/packages/release/bioc/html/PAST.html) with the following lines of code in an R Console.

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))